Fort Bend Judicial Appeals Save $38MM / Year

 FBCAD State Office of Administrative Hearings (SOAH)

 If there is a personal home that is worth more than $1 million that needs to be protested, then the State Office of Administrative Hearings (SOAH) is the way to go.
 As it is both new and based on an oddly specific circumstance, SOAH hearings are rarely held, and many counties have never had one held at all.
-Fort Bend County has had a grand total of three SOAH meetings in 10 years.
+Fort Bend County has had a grand total of seven SOAH meetings in 10 years, with four of them coming in 2024.

 Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.